Mexican megachurch leader gets more than 16 years for abuse

 Prosecutors said he used his spiritual sway to have sex with female followers and was aided by others in the church who groomed the women and facilitated the abuse.

-The women said they were called angels or “angelistas," and were told they were García's property.
+The women said they were called angels and were told they were García's property.

+“They reminded me I must serve the Lord without question,” said Jane Doe 5, who described how she was told to dance in lingerie for García and it quickly escalated to painfully losing her virginity.

 “Being called an apostate was the worst of the worst and you would go to hell no matter what,” said Jane Doe 2, who wept throughout her statement.